 The Music Department relies significantly on money raised at performances to fund basic class needs typically funded elsewhere by operating budgets, including sheet music, instrument repair and adjustments, piano tuning, guest artists, recording and costs associated with facilities rental.
-Vocal music has no dedicated B budget at all, as is the case for other performing groups.
-A greatly reduced and grossly insufficient "general music" fund exists and supposedly covers almost all areas of expense.
-Occasionally, the division has produced one-time money to purchase items such when the immediate need became acute.

 But, generally, there are no longer any significant "B" budgets.
 Most department programs are essentially operating without budgets, in a sort of "starvation mode."
 Budgets that were once assigned to individual programs have disappeared or have been consolidated into umbrella budgets that were not increased to handle the large scope.
 These programs include world music, electronic music and others.
 Instead of funded and predictable budgets, much of the limited funding is from invisible dean-controlled one-time funding sources.